-DNR: Waterford man tied to elk death
+DNR: Waterford Twp. man confessed to elk killing

 A 51-year-old Waterford Township man has confessed to killing an elk on the first day of firearm deer season in Montmorency County, according to the Michigan Department of Natural Resources.